CarlosEduardoFerreiraRamos/angular-component-class/README.md

 </app-card>
 ```

-Written this way the projected content will appear below the text passed through the input.
+With the `ng-content` tag written this way the projected content will appear below the text passed through the input.
 We can change the position of the `ng-content` and that will change the position of the projected content.
 Take note, that if the view contains multiple `ng-content` tags the content will not be projected multiple times.
 Instead, the content will be projected in the position of the last `ng-content` tag.
 The only case to use multiple `ng-content` tags would be when selecting specific content to be projected.

 #

 ### Selecting Content Projection

 The ability to select the content to be projected is a powerfull one.
-The `ng-content` tag has the `select` property that uses the CSS selector pattern to target elements in the component content to be projected.
+The `ng-content` tag has the `select` property that uses an CSS selector pattern to target elements in the component content to be projected.

 For example, in our `Card` component add an `ng-content` tag before the `div` element with the text attribute.
 In it add a `select` property that target an element with the `card_header` property.